eclipse-pass/pass-ember-adapter/README.md

 ### Integration testing

 By default integration is turned on.
-It can be turned off by setting the enviroment variable FEDORA_ADAPTER_INTEGRATION_TEST to false.
+It can be turned off by setting the enviroment variable FEDORA_ADAPTER_INTEGRATION_TEST to 0.

 The following envirment variables configure integration testing:
 * FEDORA_ADAPTER_HOST       (http://localhost:8080)